stayugly/lavamachine/site/content/vr-live-painting/_index.md

     We will paint live on a big screen for events like author

     readings, concerts, theatres and festivals.
-VR Live Painting will massivly intensify your main act in a perfect symbiose.
+VR Live Painting will massivly intensify your main act in a perfect symbiose...

-    Boring Powerpoint Presentations: We als do "Grafic Recording in VR" for meetings, which still is very unique at the moment,  but will become the state of art very soon.
+    Bored with powerpoint presentations?
+We als do "Grafic Recording in VR" for meetings, which still is very unique at the moment,  but will become the state of art very soon.
 Give your audience a refreshing and unforgettable experience!
 Contact us.